customink/activerecord-aurora-serverless-adapter/README.md

 resource_arn: arn:aws:rds:us-east-1:123456789012:cluster:mydatabase
 ```

-**IMPORTANT:** Please do not use any standard Rails or Mysql2 configuration options here.
-All or ignored or removed.
-However, please feel free to use any valid [Aws::RDSDataService::Client](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/RDSDataService/Client.html#initialize-instance_method) options here.
-They will all be passed to the Clients `#initialize` method.
+lease feel free to use any valid ActiveRecord configuration in your database.yml file.
+We also allow all [Aws::RDSDataService::Client](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/RDSDataService/Client.html#initialize-instance_method) options here too!
+Any valid option will be passed to `Aws::RDSDataService::Client.new`.

 ## Contributing